home-assistant/companion.home-assistant/docs/core/location.md

 You can define a Bluetooth and/or a zone constraint to restrict the use of the high accuracy mode.

 :::info
-If you use both constraints (Bluetooth, Zone), then only one constraint must apply to enable the high accuracy mode.
+If you use both constraints (Bluetooth, Zone), then only one constraint must apply to enable the high accuracy mode by default.

+You can enable the combination of both constraints by enabling the according option.
+See [Combination](/docs/core/location#combination-of-zones-constraint-and-bluetooth-constraint) <span class='beta'>BETA</span>
 :::

 #### Bluetooth constraint